Winter is coming! Do you have a plan to stay fit?

-Developed by one of the top providers of commercial workout equipment, and used by some of the most elite gyms in the country (including several professional teams), the M3 is designed with all of the bells and whistles that coaches across the country have consistently asked for, along with the durability to withstand daily, abusive workouts, by hundreds of sweaty gym members.
+Developed by one of the top providers of commercial workout equipment, and used by some of the most elite gyms in the country (including several professional teams), the M3 offers more advanced engineering.

-(In fact, one of the company’s biggest selling points when they are pitching their product to gyms is to compare their cost of maintenance with the competition’s!)
+(In fact, one of the company’s most significant selling points, when they are pitching their product to gyms, is to compare their cost of maintenance with the competition’s!)

-Aside from how well this bike is built, one of the unique design features is the V-shape that keeps the handlebars and the seat in proper ratios as the bike is adjusted to the rider height.
-This translates into a better experience for riders with less finagling.
+Aside from how well this bike is built, one of the unique design features is the V-shape that keeps the handlebars, and the seat in proper ratios as you adjust the bike to the rider height.
+The V-shaped geometry translates into a better experience for riders with less finagling.
 This also makes this one the only cycle on our list that is equally comfortable for our under-5-foot and over-6-foot readers.

 Unlike the other models that we review, this bike uses their Eddy Current magnetic system to provide the resistance.

 This bike uses an 8-pound flywheel.
 Now, if we were comparing apples to apples, we ‘d say “this is a horrible design!
 The Flywheel is too small!”.